gente-client/.github/profile/README.md

 ## 🤝 **How to contribute**

-If you have any ideas of how to improve our client and you want to help us...
-Everyone is welcome here!

-*- Fork the repo you want to improve.*

-*- Upload your code and create a pull request.*

-We also accept suggestions and bug reports on Discord.
+We accept suggestions and bug reports on Discord.